Thomas Howard, 1st Earl of Berkshire

 Thomas Howard, 1st Earl of Berkshire (8 October 1587 – 16 July 1669) was an English politician who sat in the House of Commons between 1605 and 1622.
 He was created Earl of Berkshire in 1626.

 Life

 Howard was born in Saffron Walden, Essex, the second son of Thomas Howard, 1st Earl of Suffolk and his wife Catherine Knyvet.
 He was educated at Magdalene College, Cambridge.
+He was made a knight of the Bath in January 1605, when Prince Charles was created Duke of York.
+He then joined the embassy of his kinsman Charles Howard, 1st Earl of Nottingham to Spain.

-He was knighted in 1604.
-In 1605 he was elected Member of Parliament for Lancaster in a by-election.
-He was elected MP for Wiltshire in 1614.
+In November 1605, although underage, he was elected Member of Parliament for Lancaster in a by-election.
+He danced in The Somerset Masque on 26 December 1613.

+Howard was elected MP for Wiltshire in 1614.
 In 1621 he was elected MP for Cricklade.
 In 1621 he was created Baron Howard of Charlton, Wiltshire and on 7 February 1626, he was created Earl of Berkshire.
 He inherited the Charlton Park estate in Wiltshire from his mother.